12 Best Dumbbell Oblique Exercises for a Stronger Core

 6. Dumbbell T Push-Ups

-T push-Ups is an upper body exercise and the advanced progression of the standard push-up that targets the chest, shoulders, and triceps.
+T push-ups are upper body exercises, an advanced progression of the standard push-up that targets the chest, shoulders, and triceps.

 The rotational component engages the core muscles, including the obliques, to stabilize and support the movement.